 Every audience (even family and friends) unconsciously (or not) asks itself: Who are you and why should I want to hear you playing this piece?
 Even the great musicians present their musical history to the audience.
 It may be written in a concert program or spoken, the audience needs this information to know the artist and connect to him/her.

-The most important aspect for this introduction is that the listener could see a picture in his mind, imagining the scenes you’re describing.
-Use words that relate to the senses (sounds, images, feelings, smells, tastes, lights, temperatures, …).
+The most important aspect of this introduction is that the listener could see a picture in his mind, imagining the scenes you’re describing.
+Use words that relate to the senses (sounds, images, feelings, smells, tastes, sights, temperatures, …).
 Show a story instead of just telling it.

 Just to give you a few tips in case you don’t know how to start, here are some ideas:

 • I’m … / My name is … /

 • The piano to me … / it all started …